 Thinking Citizen Blog — Sunday is Political Process, Campaign Strategy, and Candidate Selection Day

-Please share the coolest thing you learned in the last week related to political process or campaign strategy or 2020 candidate selection or anything else for that matter.
+Please share the coolest thing you learned in the last week related to the political process or campaign strategy or 2020 candidate selection or anything else for that matter.

-This is your chance to make some one else’s day or change their thinking.
+This is your chance to make someone else’s day or change their thinking.
 Or to consolidate in your own memory something worth remembering that might otherwise be lost.
 Or to clarify or deepen your own understanding of something dear to your heart.
 Continuity is key to depth of thought.